 The police can stop and question you at any time.
 They may ask for details such as:

-In these instances, where a search is not being carried out, you are neither obliged to stop, nor answer, their questions.
-Where you choose not to answer and there is no other reason to suspect a crime has or will be committed, the police cannot use solely the refusal as a reason to search or arrest you.
+In these instances, where a search is not being carried out, you are neither obliged to stop, nor answer their questions.
+If you choose not to answer and there is no other reason to suspect a crime has or will be committed, the police cannot solely use the refusal as a reason to search or arrest you.

 However, where an officer points out an offence they suspect you have committed, you are then obliged to give this information.
-However, this does not automatically determine that you are guilty of the offence, or that you will be arrested.
+This does not automatically determine that you are guilty of the offence, or that you will be arrested.

 Police officers are also entitled to stop a person driving, at any time.
 They may, in these cases, ask for your name, birth date, driving licence and certain certificates including your insurance or MOT.